What is Communications Interoperability?

 Interoperability in Wisconsin

-165.25 (17) assigns oversight for the development and operation of a statewide public safety interoperable communications system to the Wisconsin Department of Justice (DOJ).
-The DOJ Interoperability Unit is housed within the Crime Information Bureau in the Department of Law Enforcement Services.
-The DOJ is responsible for providing staff support to the State Interoperability Council (IC) and other related interoperability efforts.
+assigns oversight for the development and operation of a statewide public safety interoperable communications system to the Wisconsin Department of Military Affairs.
+The DMA is responsible for providing staff support to the State Interoperability Council (IC) and other related interoperability efforts.
 On this

 site you'll find detailed information about the Wisconsin Interoperability Initiative, project governance, and links to resources that will help local communications participate in building an interoperable statewide public safety communications system.